 To a large extent what they actually see as most important is the belief in Separation of Church and State and the autonomy of the Local Congregation.
-Now those are values they nominally share with Congregationalists, but there is a perception that this was watered down in the Congregationalists when they started wielding actual state power during the English Revolution and in the New England colonies.
+Now the second of those is a value they nominally share with Congregationalists, but there is a perception that this was watered down in the Congregationalists when they started wielding actual state power during the English Revolution and in the New England colonies.

 I’m not a Landmark Baptist in the strictest sense, I certainly don’t think there needs to be an unbroken continuity of Believers Baptisms or “True Churches” going back to the Apostles.
 And I disagree with Novatianism and Donatism.
 But I do believe people who informally practiced Low Church Congregational Polity worship in defiance of the mainstream Church and State Authorities have always existed to some extent, sometimes they were also correct on Baptism and sometimes they weren’t.

-The first Church was the Jerusalem Church, Eusebius' list of supposed Monepiscpal Bishops of Jerusalem up to the Bar Kokhba revolt is 15, 15 is barely over 100 years and when the first two he definitely has spanned all of the First Century AD.
-He’s clearly trying to impose Episcopal Polity onto a Church that didn’t have.
+The first Church was the Jerusalem Church, Eusebius' list of supposed Monepiscpal Bishops of Jerusalem up to the Bar Kokhba revolt is 15, 15 in barely over 100 years and when the first two he definitely has span all of the First Century AD.
+He’s clearly trying to impose Episcopal Polity onto a Church that didn’t have it.
 I think all of the last half of that list were people still alive when Hadrian banned Jews from the City.

 Epiphanius of Salamis conceded the Nazarenes of Aleppo and Bashan descended from that Jerusalem Church even though he was critical of their practices.
 These Nazarenes were certainly Credo-Baptists given they continued the practice of Infant Circumcision.